Franchise Law in New Jersey: We Protect and Advise the Franchisee

 Legal Requirements of Notice of Termination of a Franchise

-Because of the considerable investment costs of a franchise and the superior economic power and position of the franchisee, NJ has adopted some limited protections on behalf of franchise owners.
-A franchisor may not terminate, cancel, or fail to renew a franchise without first giving written notice setting forth all the reasons for such termination, cancellation, or intent not to renew the franchisee at least 60 days in advance of such termination, cancellation or intent not to renew.
+Because of the considerable investment costs associated with a franchise and the franchisee’s superior economic power and position, NJ has adopted limited protections for franchise owners.
+A franchisor may not terminate, cancel, or fail to renew a franchise without first giving written notice setting forth all the reasons for such termination, cancellation, or intent not to renew the franchise at least 60 days in advance of such termination, cancellation, or intent not to renew.
 The law imposes a good faith and “commercially reasonable standard” to any purported franchise termination consistent with the underlying terms of the franchise agreement.

 CRITERIA FOR PERMISSIBLE TERMINATION OF A FRANCHISE UNDER NEW JERSEY LAW